What are they?

 Where Do They Come From?

 Mesenchymal Stem Cells can be harvested from various locations in the body including bone marrow, adipose tissue (fat) and peripheral blood.
 If you’re looking to purchase healthy and diseased examples of a leukopak, you can do so at Precision for Medicine.
 We use cells from the bone marrow as they can be used in their natural state and do not need any chemical treatments.
-We harvest them from the thigh bone and spin them in a centrifuge to concentrate them.
+We harvest them from the thigh bone and use a laboratory stirrer before spinning them in a centrifuge to concentrate them.

 Where Can They Be Used?